HAM-2018/Task-Tracker/README.md

 1. Apply kubernetes manifest

+- NOTE: Apply namespace first to avoid namespace

+- kubectl apply -f k8s/namespace/

+-NOTE: edit k8s/secret/task-tracker-secret.yaml and replace placeholders with actual env variables (Use your own or go off of env.example)
+- kubectl apply -f k8s/secret/

 - kubectl apply -f k8s/mongo/
 - kubectl apply -f k8s/backend/
 - kubectl apply -f k8s/frontend/
-- kubectl apply -f k8s/secret/
-- kubectl apply -f k8s/namespace/

-2. Create a .env file in each frontend and backend directory using the .env.example as a template (or just use the example itself)
+2. Create a .env file in frontend directory using the .env.example as a template (or just use the example itself)

-Frontend .env VITE_API_URL=http://<your-node-ip>:<node-port>
+Frontend .env VITE_API_URL=http://<your-node-ip>:<backend-node-port>
 use the IP of the node the deployment is scheduled on and the node-port of the backend deployment service.